How to Involve Introverts in Employee Engagement Strategy at Workplace

 Give introverts a time-out from the activities to avoid employee burnout.
 This can be a no-meeting day or no-activity day where they can work in their space and time.
 Space and time alone are very important for introverts to function effectively and efficiently.

-Constant employee engagement activities is not an aspect they prefer.
+Constant employee engagement activities are not an aspect they prefer.

 11. Digital Communication Platforms

 Consider utilizing proper tools for digitizing communications and activities.
-This can be an official messaging app that allows introverts communication without being face-to-face with the person.
+This can be an official messaging app that allows introverts to communicate without being face-to-face with the person.
 To help you, here’s a list of workplace team chat Apps for effective communication.